micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 "Therefore I made them go out of the land of Egypt and brought them into the wilderness.

 ###### 11
-And I gave them My statutes and [^b]showed them My judgments, 'which, _if_ a man does, he shall live by them.'
+And I gave them My statutes and showed them My judgments, 'which, _if_ a man does, he shall live by them.'

 ###### 12
 Moreover I also gave them My Sabbaths, to be a sign between them and Me, that they might know that I _am_ the Lord who sanctifies them.